• Skip to primary navigation

 Pear slices cooked briefly to soften

 Take the remaining three pears and cut them in the same manner.
-Now melt 2 tablespoon of butter in previously used cast iron skillet.
+Now melt 2 tbsp of butter in previously used cast iron skillet.
 Add newly-sliced pears, chunks of fig reserves, and salt.
 Cook on medium heat, covered, for ten minutes; stir occasionally until pears are very tender.
 Take a potato masher and mash the pears and fig reserves into a puree.
 Let cook for another 5-7 minutes or until pureed mixture reduces and thickens.

 Mash pears in skillet to combine and allow to cook until sauce thickens